 All articles

-Market IntelMay 27, 20269 min read
+Market IntelJune 11, 20269 min read

 Where Dental DSOs Are Acquiring Next (And Why the Maps Lie)

 Consumer-facing maps show which dentists are already owned by chains.
 They miss the question that matters: which metros are next.
-ProviderSignal's Consolidation Index combines current DSO penetration, retirement supply, and fresh provider influx across 17 data-complete US metros.
-Five of them tell the most actionable story, and the biggest surprise is in the Midwest, not the Sun Belt.
+ProviderSignal's Consolidation Index combines current DSO penetration, retirement supply, and fresh provider influx across 20 data-complete US metros.
+Five of them tell the most actionable story, and one of the biggest surprises is in the Midwest, not the Sun Belt.

 The transparency maps tell you which dentists are already owned by private equity.
 Your local Bright Smiles clinic shows up in a public filing as a Heartland Dental subsidiary.
 An Aspen Dental took over the storefront on the corner two years ago.
 The maps are reasonable transparency tools for patients.
 They miss the question that matters for everyone else: which metros are about to consolidate next, and why.